poeml/mirrorbrain/trunk/docs/installation/debian.rst

 mod_geoip is available as a prebuilt package::

-  sudo apt-get install libapache2-mod-geoip libgeoip-dev
+  sudo apt-get install libapache2-mod-geoip libgeoip-dev geoip-bin

 mod_geoip must be configured to find the the GeoIP data set::